sphinx-software/station/README.md

 } Messenger.Transport.Log#send
 ```

 That's it!
-You've sent a greeting message to `the-world`.
+You've sent a greeting message to `the-world` channel.

 > 💡
 >